Debunking AAC Myths

 Deciding who is a good candidate for AAC can feel difficult because of several pervasive myths about high-tech AAC.
 Here are some of the most common myths and realities when it comes to using AAC.

-Reality: AAC benefits many people who have some verbal language.
-Although some AAC users are non-verbal, many device users do have some verbal speech.
-Some examples include a person with good automatic speech but who is unable to tell a story, or a person who can repeat but not initiate speech.
-If there is a gap between what a person wants and needs to say and what they are able to say, then some type of AAC might benefit them.
+Reality: AAC can help many different people!
+While some AAC users are non-speaking, many others do retain some ability to speak.
+For example, a person may have strong automatic speech but struggle to tell a story.
+Or, they may repeat words but struggle to initiate conversation.
+If there is a gap between what your client wants to say and what they are able to say, then some type of AAC might benefit them.
 In fact, using an AAC device can help build even more verbal speech.

-Reality: Using an AAC device can have a beneficial impact on speech and language (Steele, 2004).
+Reality: Using an AAC device can have a beneficial impact on speech and language (Dietz et. al, 2018).
 Lingraphica’s AAC devices are built based on years of research demonstrating that the use of a device improves language abilities in the aphasia population.
 Furthermore, individuals can use an AAC device to cue their own speech through hierarchical prompting and repetition.
-One anecdote we hear at Lingraphica time after time is how much a patient’s verbal speech started improving after an AAC device was introduced.
+One anecdote we hear at Lingraphica time after time is how much a client’s verbal speech started improving after an AAC device was introduced.

-Reality: A patient’s success (or lack thereof) with low-tech AAC is not always indicative of their success with high-tech AAC.
-Low-tech AAC, like pen and paper or a communication board, can be a great tool in some circumstances.
-However, for some patients it is not motivating or functional due to the lack of voice output and the need for a partner to interpret it.
-Furthermore, many people are simply more motivated to use a modern, high-tech device that resembles the phones and tablets common in today’s world.
+Reality: There’s no evidence to suggest that your clients must try low-tech AAC before trying high-tech AAC.
+Low-tech AAC — like pen and paper or a communication board — can be a great tool in some circumstances.
+However, for many clients, low-tech AAC is not functional or motivating due to the lack of voice output and the need for a partner to interpret it.
+Furthermore, many people are simply more engaged and motivated when using a modern, high-tech device that resembles the phones and tablets common in today’s world.

 The Lingraphica Learning Portal offers free, on-demand courses that are designed to provide fundamental information for SLPs who are new to Lingraphica and high-tech AAC.
 Click below to learn more and complete the courses.